oracle/node-oracledb/INSTALL.md

 ### 6.4 Install the driver

 Start Visual Studio and open a Developer Command Prompt within it.

-If you instead decide to use command shell outside Visual Studio, then run `vcvars64.bat` or `vcvars.bat` (for 32-bit builds).
+(If you instead decide to use a command shell outside Visual Studio, then run `vcvars64.bat` for 64-bit builds or `vcvars.bat` for 32-bit builds).

 Use `set PATH` in the shell to confirm the Python, Node.js and Oracle directories are correctly set.
 If they are not, then set PATH